hplp/ai-hardware-project-6501-group7/README.md

     Energy Efficiency: Neuromorphic inference with low power consumption.
     Scalability: Adaptable across datasets and industries.
     User Experience: Enhanced personalization through robust recommendations.

+Conclusion

+This project successfully demonstrated the development of an age-based recommendation system by leveraging the BrainChip Akida neuromorphic processor.
+Through a structured approach combining deep learning, quantization, neuromorphic computing, and efficient deployment techniques, we achieved several key objectives:

+    Accurate Age Prediction:
+    By training and optimizing a VGG-based model on the UTKFace dataset, we developed a reliable age estimation system with high accuracy and low Mean Absolute Error (MAE).
+The use of data augmentation, hyperparameter optimization, and quantization further enhanced robustness and generalization across diverse demographics.

+    Energy-Efficient Inference:
+    The conversion of the quantized Keras model to the Akida format demonstrated the power and efficiency of neuromorphic computing.
+Akida's event-driven architecture achieved real-time, low-power inference while maintaining comparable accuracy to traditional AI models.

+    Seamless Model Conversion:
+    The integration of the CNN-to-SNN framework allowed for smooth conversion of traditional models to Akida-compatible spiking models, showcasing the practicality of deploying advanced neuromorphic solutions on edge devices.

+    Real-Time Edge Deployment:
+    By implementing the system on an edge device, we demonstrated its ability to perform real-time age predictions and generate personalized recommendations dynamically.
+This highlights the feasibility of deploying AI solutions in resource-constrained environments like IoT devices and embedded systems.

+    Scalability and Versatility:
+    The modular design and scalability of the system make it adaptable for various industries, including healthcare, retail, and entertainment.
+Future extensions could integrate additional features like emotion recognition or gender-based personalization for enhanced user experiences.